pauljeter/pauljeter-astro/src/content/blog/simple-guide-to-react-redux.md

 tags: ['redux', 'react', 'javascript']
 ---

 Redux is one of those libraries that sounds more complex than it really is.
-My goal here is to break it down in a practical way—starting with core Redux concepts, then moving into React integration with both class-based and functional components.
+My goal here is to break it down in a practical way, starting with core Redux concepts, then moving into React integration with both class-based and functional components.

 This guide is split into three parts:

-1. **Core Redux** — Actions, Reducers, Store, and using Redux with vanilla JavaScript.
+1. **Core Redux** - Actions, Reducers, Store, and using Redux with vanilla JavaScript.
-2. **React Redux with Class Components** — Wiring up Redux using `connect`.
+2. **React Redux with Class Components** - Wiring up Redux using `connect`.
-3. **React Redux with Functional Components** — Using Redux hooks like `useSelector` and `useDispatch`.
+3. **React Redux with Functional Components** - Using Redux hooks like `useSelector` and `useDispatch`.

 There's also a bonus section that touches on middleware and async actions using `redux-thunk`.